Ferreira Gomes

-Ferreira Gomes (/pt-BR/) is a municipality located in the center of the state of Amapá in Brazil.
+Ferreira Gomes (/pt-BR/) is a municipality located in the center of the state of Amapá, Brazil.
 Its population is 7,967 and its area is 5,047 km2.
 The town began as the military headquarters of Pedro II and was founded by João Ferreira Gomes.
 In 1989, it became an independent municipality.

 Nature

 The municipality contains 3.64% of the 2369400 ha Amapá State Forest, a sustainable use conservation unit established in 2006.

 It also contains 44.07% of the 460353 ha Amapá National Forest, a sustainable use conservation unit created in 1989.